kellrott/galaxy-tooldev-docs/docs/01_GCE.md

 sudo supervisorctl restart galaxy:
 ```

-(8) Go back to the Developers Console and click the little pop-out arrow to the right of theexternal IP address for the instance.
+(8) Go back to the Developers Console and click the little pop-out arrow to the right of the external IP address for the instance.
 Your browser will be redirected the the home page for Galaxy on your VM.

     TODO: screenshot of Galaxy home page